Jayshua/tg-daemon/readme.md

 echo "//send"
 echo "//delete" > /tmp/command.txt
 echo "//heredoc END_HEREDOC"
-cat /tmp/command.txt # This would delete Message 42 if not inside a heredoc echo "END_HEREDOC"
+cat /tmp/command.txt # This would delete Message 42 if not inside a heredoc.
+Instead it sends the literal text "//delete" as a message. echo "END_HEREDOC"
 ```